In Investing, By Richard Garda, on October 9, 2024

-When discussing interest, there are various factors to consider, but the two main types you should focus on are fixed-rate interest and compound interest.
-In this article, we’ll dive into compound interest.
+When discussing interest, there are various factors to consider.
+And the two main types you should focus on are fixed-rate interest and compound interest.
+In this article, we’ll dive into the later.

 What is Compound Interest?

-Compound interest can apply to both borrowing and saving.
-When it comes to loans, compound interest means that the interest you owe increases over time.
+Compound interest (CP) can apply to both borrowing and saving.
+When it comes to loans, CP means that the interest you owe increases over time.
 This essentially means you’ll pay more in interest as the loan progresses, either yearly or even monthly.

-Your principal is the original amount of money you borrowed, and the interest is what accrues on that principal over time.
-With compound interest, the interest itself accumulates more interest, leading to a higher total repayment amount if you don’t pay off the loan early.
+Your principal is the original amount of money you borrowed.
+Then there’s the interest – it’s what accrues on that principal over time.
+With CP, the interest itself accumulates more interest.
+That in turn is leading to a higher total repayment amount if you don’t pay off the loan early.

-For example, if you borrow $1,000 with a 20% annual compound interest rate, you’ll owe the principal plus 20% interest at the end of the first year.
+Consider this example – you borrow $1,000 with a 20% annual compound interest rate.
+You’ll owe the principal plus 20% interest at the end of the first year.
 This process continues year after year.
 After three years, your $1,000 loan could grow to $1,728 due to the compounded interest.

 Compound Interest in Savings